Pythofanoff/AutoPy/README.md

 v. of lib: 0.0.1

- AutoPySC or Auto Python Structure Creator - is a easy simple lib for create tree of project.
+ AutoPySC or Auto Python Structure Creator -
+ This is a lightweight, simple library for creating a project tree.

  This library was originally written for my own small, private projects, but I decided to keep it publicly available.